karolinamakaruk/it-spa/README.md

-# PROJEKT IT SPA
+# PROJECT IT SPA

-Projekt zawiera aplikację Single Page Application dla ośrodka SPA dedykowanego programistom.

-Aplikacja umożliwia:

-- Przeglądanie dostępnych zabiegów
-- Dodawanie wybranych zabiegów do koszyka
-- Wybór daty przyjazdu i wyjazdu oraz pokoju
+The project includes a Single Page Application for a spa dedicated to developers.

+The application allows:

+- Browsing available treatments
+- Adding selected treatments to the basket
+- Selecting arrival and departure date and room
+- User login
-- Logowanie użytkownika
+- User registration
-- Podsumowanie składanego zamówienia

-Aby przetestować funkcjonalność logowania, można skorzystać z tego użytkownika:
+- Summary of the order

+To test the login functionality, you can use this user:
-  - imię: Jan
+  - name: Jan
   - email: jan@gmail.com
-  - hasło: jan123
+  - password: jan123

-Rejestracja nie jest jeszcze zaimplementowana.

-## Wykorzystane Technologie
+## Used Technologies

 - HTML, Bootstrap
 - CSS